-58
+Name TONG CHIN HEN

+Age 59

-Malaysian
+Nationality Malaysian

-Member of the Institute of Directors, United Kingdom
+Qualification Member of the Institute of Directors, United Kingdom

-Managing Director
+Position on Board Managing Director

-15 November 2005
+Date of Appointment 15 November 2005

-His career started in 1975 when he joined Ancom Sdn.
+Working Experience His career started in 1975 when he joined Ancom Sdn.
 Bhd., which went public in 1990, and was the first agrochemical plant to be established in Malaysia.
 He left the company in end of 1992 while he was the Executive Commercial Manager.
 In June 1993, he bought a stake in Imaspro Resources Sdn.
 Bhd. ("IRSB") and assumed the position of General Manager.
-He has been solely responsible for the growth of IRSB to be a leading pesticide player in Malaysia over the last twenty-one (21) years.
+He has been solely responsible for the growth of IRSB to be a leading pesticide player in Malaysia over the last twenty-two (22) years.
 His ability to lead a Malaysian agrochemical company to break into and increase its overseas presence amidst growing trade protectionism reflects his market-savvy approach to business and the extent of his networking in the international agrochemical business.
 He has been a regular participant in the Annual British Crop Protection Conference & Exhibition in the United Kingdom, the largest annual gathering of players in the global agrochemical industry since the 1990s.

+Other directorships of public companies Nil

+Family relationship with any director and/or major shareholders of the Company Nil

+Conflict of interest with the Company Nil

+List of convictions for offences within the past ten (10) years other than traffic offences Nil